 In Hocutt v.
 Manda Supply Co., the Appellate Division affirmed an order granting summary judgment.
 Because the plaintiff was a “special employee,” the exclusive remedy for his workplace injury was workers’ compensation.
 Moreover, the defendant’s alleged conduct was not excepted from workers’ compensation because the conduct was not sufficiently egregious to rise to the level … Read more

-The Superior Court reversed the trial court’s order, which granted summary judgment, ruling that the plaintiff was entitled to equitable tolling of the statute of limitations based on “affirmative misrepresentation or fraudulent concealment of the cause of death.”
+The Superior Court reversed the trial court’s order, which granted summary judgment, ruling that the plaintiff was entitled to equitable tolling of the statute of limitations based on an “affirmative misrepresentation or fraudulent concealment of the cause of death.”

-The 3rd Circuit reversed the District Court’s ruling that three police officers were not entitled to qualified immunity for false arrest and the excessive force, which Williams alleged.
+In Williams v.
+City of York, the 3rd Circuit ruled that three police officers were entitled to qualified immunity for claims of false arrest and excessive force.

 In Maas v.
 UPMC, the PA Supreme Court found there was a duty to warn when the potential targets are readily identifiable because they are members of a specific and identified group.

 In Baskin v.
 Martinez, Justice Albin of the NJ Supreme Court delivered a ruling on a hot-button issue: qualified immunity.
 In the case, a Camden detective chased an armed suspect.
 When the chase ended, the detective and the suspect gave conflicting accounts on how it ended.
 The suspect claimed he faced the detective, hands over … Read more